iossuman37/DogBreeds/README.md

 Used Box data binding to implement listener on subBreeds property.
 Once the data is fetched from API, listener notifies controller and renders breeds on UI with image and name.

+Implemented one unit test for fetch Breeds List and one UI test for loading tableView with BreedsList